Tips for a Successful Dinner Party Away

 Many people who rent holiday homes do so with their family or a group of friends.
 While it’s fine to do pasta every day, it’s also great to make use of a good kitchen if the place has one and to have at least one serious meal during your stay.
 And it’s doesn’t have to be hard.
 We’ve always entertained and while I used to be really bad at balancing time spent in the kitchen and time with guests, I’m much better these days.
 It’s all about planning and selecting your dishes carefully.

-One handy tool that will help you is an application I use called MacGourmet, which I use on both my MacBook Pro and my iPhone.
-I’ve been transferring recipes to it so I have all my favourites on my iPhone4 so that if I see some lovely fresh produce in a market on our travels, I can find a recipe and buy all the ingredients I need to make a dish.
+One handy tool that will help you is an application I use called MacGourmet (I’ve since replaced this with the Paprika App), which I use on both my MacBook Pro and my iPhone.
+I’ve been transferring recipes to it so I have all my favourites on my iPhone so that if I see some lovely fresh produce in a market on our travels, I can find a recipe and buy all the ingredients I need to make a dish.
 While it’s a slightly laborious process — I have recipes in Word files, Excel files, PDFs and web clippings! — it’s great to see some of the dishes I’ve been cooking over the past few years.

 I thought I’d share one menu I came across in my recipe folder.
 It’s a slightly tongue-in-cheek degustation menu, playing up some Dubai chatter about me being a ‘chef’ while providing our guests with a New Year’s Eve souvenir.
 New Year’s Eve was always problematic in Dubai, as it is anywhere I guess, with different people going off to do different things (and spending far more than this dinner cost!), so that particular year we decided to host a dinner party.